Join The Eating Disorder Recovery Circle

 Remember, recovery is a gradual process, and setbacks may occur.
 Be kind and patient with yourself, and don’t hesitate to reach out for support when needed.

-I am here to support you with my weekly podcast, my Daily Love emails and my gold standard 1:1 coaching in which you have me keeping you on track to fully recover.
+I am here to support you with my weekly podcast, the Eating Disorder Recovery Circle and my gold standard 1:1 coaching in which you have me keeping you on track to fully recover.

 You give so much of yourself to others, treating them with kindness, compassion, and understanding.
 Yet when it comes to yourself, the voice inside is merciless.
 You wouldn’t dream of speaking to someone else the way you speak to yourself.
 Why is it so hard to extend that same compassion inward?